xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

     };
     ```

-3. In the `src` directory, update the existing `App.js` file to use the `XmtpContext` you just created and add the **Connect to XMTP** button UI element, as shown in the highlighted code.
+3. In the `my-app`/`src` directory, update the existing `App.js` file to use the `XmtpContext` you just created and add the **Connect to XMTP** button UI element, as shown in the highlighted code.
 You can copy this copy and paste it into the file, replacing all existing code. <!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/35c8cded3d20816cd06248f2d05c62d79a82c2f3-->

     ```js {4,7,12-25} showLineNumbers
     import { useContext } from "react";